Light tube: Solar and hybrid lighting systems

 Solar light pipes, compared to conventional skylights and other windows, offer better heat insulation properties and more flexibility for use in inner rooms, but less visual contact with the external environment.

 In the context of seasonal affective disorder, it may be worth considering that an additional installation of light tubes increases the amount of natural daily light exposure.
 It could thus possibly contribute to residents´ or employees´ well-being while avoiding over-illumination effects.

 Compared to artificial lights, light tubes have the advantage of providing natural light and of saving energy.
 The transmitted light varies over the day; should this not be desired, light tubes can be combined with artificial light in a hybrid set-up.

 Some artificial light sources are marketed which have a spectrum similar to that of sunlight, at least in the human visible spectrum range, as well as low flicker.
 Their spectrum can be made to vary dynamically such as to mimic changes in natural light over the day.
 Manufacturers and vendors of such light sources claim that their products can provide the same or similar health effects as natural light.
 When considered as alternatives to solar light pipes, such products may have lower installation costs but do consume energy during use; therefore they may well be more wasteful in terms of overall energy resources and costs.

-On a more practical note, light tubes do not require electric installations or insulation and are thus especially useful for indoor wet areas such as bathrooms and pools.
-From a more artistic point of view, recent developments, especially those pertaining to transparent light tubes, open new and interesting possibilities for architectural lighting design.
+Light tubes do not require electric installations or insulation and are thus useful for indoor wet areas such as bathrooms and pools.
+Speaking artistically, recent developments, especially those pertaining to transparent light tubes, open new possibilities for architectural lighting design.